What Plug Do You Need for Japan? (+ Bonus Travel Tips for First-Timers)

 Planning a trip to Japan?
-Besides packing your essentials, understanding the types of electrical outlets and electrical plugs used in Japan is crucial for a hassle-free experience.
+Besides packing your travel essentials, it's important to know what kind of electrical outlets and plugs are used across the country.
+It’s a small detail that can save you a big headache!

 What type of plug sockets are used in Japan?